john-cd/rust_howto/bk/src/categories/wasm/wasm_runtimes.md

 ## Key Considerations

 - Interpreter vs. AOT Compilation: `wasmi` is an interpreter, while [`wasmtime`][c-wasmtime]⮳{{hi:wasmtime}}  uses AOT compilation.
 AOT compilation generally leads to faster execution but may have a longer startup time.
-- WASI Support: WASI is crucial for running WASM outside of the browser, and all the listed runtimes support it.
+- WASI Support: WASI is crucial for running [WASM][p-wasm] outside of the browser, and all the listed runtimes support it.
 - Embeddability: Most of these runtimes are designed to be embeddable into other applications.
 - Performance: [`wasmtime`][c-wasmtime]⮳{{hi:wasmtime}}  is generally considered to be very performant due to its AOT compilation.
 - Security: WASM runtimes often prioritize security, as WASM is often used to execute untrusted code.